Meet Your Pittsburgh Team

-A kindergarten teacher turned stay at home mom who was born in Pittsburgh and raised in Arizona, Stephanie returned to Pittsburgh 9 years ago after meeting her husband online.
+Stephanie I. is kindergarten teacher turned stay at home mom who was born in Pittsburgh and raised in Arizona, Stephanie returned to Pittsburgh 9 years ago after meeting her husband online.
 Though she plans to return to the classroom one day, these days she happily spends her time being home with her blended family of 4 kids.
 She has a 16 year old son, a 12 year old stepdaughter, and 5 year old and 2 year old daughters.
 Daily life is hectic running the mom taxi between music, school, dance, other activities & events, and maintaining custody schedules.
 As a result, weekly date nights are essential for Stephanie and her husband.
 Lucky!

 She has an affinity for Sharpies and good pens and fountain Cherry Coke and tends to overuse exclamation marks!
 She’s been a teacher, event planner, and even pursued a singing career in Nashville.
 She now finds herself in the throes of her nemesis, laundry, while making a million memories with her family.
 Stephanie lives in the North Hills and is active with the parent booster organization for the North Hills Fighting Indian Marching band where her son is a member.
 If you can’t find her at band function, you’ll find her helping out at the elementary school also.
 She loves taking photos of her kids, planning parties, singing, watching hockey or Netflix, reading, and spending time with her family.